Offer Letter Conditions/Policies and Procedures

 Financial Aid Suspension

-Financial Aid Suspension status is assigned to a student who fails to make SAP.
+Financial Aid Suspension status is assigned to a student who fails to make Satisfactory Academic Progress.
 A student who is placed on Financial Aid Suspension may only receive financial aid if the student re-establishes eligibility by meeting the standards set forth in this policy.

 Financial Aid Probation